ScottKirvan/PinMAME-vs2019/README.md

-# PinMAME - ScottKirvan/PinMAME fork
+# PinMAME - ScottKirvan/PinMAME-vs2019 fork
+To be able to quickly get up and running in vs2019 (which I couldn't do with the existing project), I just rebuilt all the Visual Studio projects using the cmake files in the ```cmake``` folder (very glad those were there!) and restructured the projects a bit.

+I needed this in order to do some debugging for work I'm doing on the [Unreal-Visual-Pinball](https://github.com/ScottKirvan/Unreal-Visual-Pinball) project.

 ## Install/build:
-install VisualStudio (2019)
-install the "Visual C++ ATL SUpport" - install [nasm](https://www.nasm.us/)
+install VisualStudio (2019)  (I use the Community edition) install the "Visual C++ ATL SUpport" - install [nasm](https://www.nasm.us/)
-add nasm to your %PATH%
-launch vs2019 - open a terminal and type "nasm -v" to see if nasm is installed properly
+add nasm to your ```%PATH%  ``` launch vs2019 - open a terminal and type ```nasm -v``` to see if nasm is installed properly
-you may need DX - I have 12 installed already - the directions I saw online called for DX7
-run create_vc2019_from_vc2012.bat
-open PinMAME_VC2019.sln
+open ```pinmame.sln```
 Build Solution

+original README.md:
    ---

 # PinMAME